We talk about movement

 This creates a strong body and a determined mind.
 You are able to reach your goals and make dreams come true.

-Furthermore, you strengthen your will-power which is the first step to making changes in your diet.
+Furthermore, by committing to a daily practice, you strengthen your will-power which is the first step to become stronger and happier.

 Three tips on movements: